 In contrast, when you stay calm and ignore his aggressiveness, the behavior gets discouraged without punishment.
 GSDs are intelligent, which means they will soon learn two things:

-When it comes to socializing your German Shepherd, there are some common mistakes that you’ll want to avoid in order to ensure a successful experience for both you and your furry friend.
+When it comes to socializing your German Shepherd, there are some common mistakes that you’ll want to avoid to ensure a successful experience for both you and your furry friend.

-However, here’s a video explaining common things to avoid to your German Shepherd and it’s something that every pet parent should watch.
+However, here’s a video explaining common things to avoid for your German Shepherd, which every pet parent should watch.

 Socializing your German Shepherd doesn’t have to be a chore – in fact, it can be a lot of fun for both you and your furry friend!
 Here are some engaging and enjoyable socialization activities that you can try with your German Shepherd:

-- Dog-friendly outings: Take your German Shepherd to dog-friendly places like pet stores, dog parks, and outdoor cafes.
-This will expose them to new sights, sounds, and smells while also giving them the opportunity to interact with other dogs and people.
+2. Dog-friendly outings: Take your German Shepherd to dog-friendly places like pet stores, dog parks, and outdoor cafes.
+This will expose them to new sights, sounds, and smells while allowing them to interact with other dogs and people.

-- Training classes: Enroll your German Shepherd in a training class, such as obedience or agility training.
-This will not only help them learn new skills, but also give them the opportunity to socialize with other dogs and people in a structured environment.
+3. Training classes: Enroll your dog in a training class, such as obedience or agility training.
+This will not only help them learn new skills but also allow them to socialize with other dogs and people in a structured environment.

-- Hiking or walking: Take your German Shepherd on hikes or long walks in different environments, such as the beach, mountains, or city streets.
-This will expose them to new sights, sounds, and smells while also providing great exercise and bonding time for you both.
+4. Hiking or walking: Take your German Shepherd on hikes or long walks in different environments, such as the beach, mountains, or city streets.
+This will expose them to new sights, sounds, and smells while providing great exercise and bonding time for you both.

-- Car rides: Take your German Shepherd on car rides to new places, such as the park or a friend’s house.
+5. Car rides: Take your dog to new places, such as the park or a friend’s house.
 This will help them get used to traveling in the car and also expose them to new environments.

-- Playtime at home: Play games with your German Shepherd at home, such as fetch or hide-and-seek.
-This will not only provide great exercise and mental stimulation, but also help build a strong bond between you and your pup.
+6. Playtime at home: Play games with your German Shepherd, such as fetch or hide-and-seek.
+This will not only provide great exercise and mental stimulation but also help build a strong bond between you and your pup.

-- Socialization walks: Take your German Shepherd on walks in different neighborhoods or areas where they can interact with new people and dogs.
-This will help them get used to different types of people and dogs and also provide great exercise and socialization opportunities.
+7. Socialization walks: Take your dog to different neighborhoods or areas where they can interact with new people and dogs.
+This will help them get used to different types of people and dogs and provide great exercise and socialization opportunities.

 These approaches work really well in making the process more engaging and successful as well.